Korean dragon: In Korean mythology and culture

 The symbol of the dragon has been used extensively in Korean culture, both in Korean mythology and ancient Korean art.

 Ancient texts sometimes mention sentient speaking dragons, capable of understanding complex emotions such as devotion, kindness, and gratitude.
-One particular Korean legend speaks of the great King Munmu, who on his deathbed wished to become a "Great dragon of the East Sea in order to protect kingdom".
+One particular Korean legend speaks of the great King Munmu, who on his deathbed wished to become a "Great dragon of the East Sea in order to protect his kingdom".

 The Korean dragon is in many ways very similar in appearance to other East Asian dragons such as the Chinese and Japanese dragons.
 It differs from the Chinese dragon in that it developed a longer beard.

 As with China, the number nine is significant and auspicious in Korea, and dragons were said to have 81 (9×9) scales on their backs, representing yang essence.
-Very occasionally a dragon may be depicted as carrying a giant orb known as the yeouiju, the Korean name for the mythical Cintamani, in its claws or its mouth.
+Occasionally a dragon may be depicted as carrying a giant orb known as the yeouiju, the Korean name for the mythical Cintamani, in its claws or its mouth.
 It was said that whoever could wield the yeouiju was blessed with the abilities of omnipotence and creation at will and that only four-toed dragons (who had thumbs with which to hold the orbs) were both wise and powerful enough to wield these orbs, as opposed to the lesser, three-toed dragons.